Potsane/Countries-List-App/README.md

 https://restcountries.com/v3.1/all
 ```

+## How to run
+Clone repo, open the project on Android Studio, and click run on the toolbar.
+The app should be run on any device running API Level > 24.
+Tests: Search for the `CountryRepositoryTest` & `CountryListViewModelTest` and run the tests from the Android Studio UI.

 ## Artchitecture
 The application uses the MVVM architecture and follows Google’s recommended [guideline](https://developer.android.com/topic/architecture) architecture.
 The app's overall architecture comprises three layers: the `Presentation Layer`, `Domain Layer`, and `Data Layer`.
 Each of these has different responsibilities.